dra2020/dra-analytics/docs/cli.md

 # Command-Line Interface (CLI)

-This library adds a command-line interface (CLI) to the main analytics functionality.
+The command-line interface (CLI) exposes the main analytics functionality for scripting.

 ## Commands

 ### partisan

-This command calculates all the bias & responsiveness metrics for a partisan "profile."
+The partisan command calculates all the bias & responsiveness metrics for a partisan "profile."

 ``` shell
 ./cli/partisan.js -i testdata/partisan/nagle/partisan-PA-SCOPA-7S.json